b-duncs/holbertonschool-low_level_programming/0x06-pointers_arrays_strings/README.md

 # 0x06.
-C - More pointers, arrays and strings
+C - More Pointers, Arrays and Strings

 ## Resources:books:
 Read or watch: